pallets/flask/.github/ISSUE_TEMPLATE.md

 questions about using Flask or issues not related to Flask.**

 If you'd like to report a bug in Flask, fill out the template below.
-Provide any any extra information that may be useful / related to your problem.
+Provide any extra information that may be useful / related to your problem.
 Ideally, create an [MCVE](http://stackoverflow.com/help/mcve), which helps us understand the problem and helps check that it is not caused by something in your code.